erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ## Implementation

-## Often Used Together With

-Process Scheduling is commonly used in combination with related algorithms and patterns.
+## Often Used Together WWorkflowocess Scheduling is employed in combination with related algorithms and patterns.

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions